On solutions to $-\Delta u = V u$ near infinity: Introduction

 \section{Introduction}

-Given $V\in L^\infty_{loc}(\mathbb R^n), n\ge 1$, we study properties of real-valued weak solutions to near infinity.
-Landis \cite{La} conjectured that if $V\in L^\infty(\mathbb R^n)$, then every bounded weak solution $u$ such that $|u|\le Ce^{-|x|^{1+\epsilon}}$ near infinity for some $C,\epsilon>0$ must be identically $0$.
-The conjecture has attracted much attention since the fundamental work \cite{BK} of Bourgain and Kenig.
-See, for instance, \cite{Me, Da, DKW, KSW} and the references therein.
+Given $V\in L^\infty_{loc}(\mathbb R^n), n\ge 2$, we study properties of real-valued weak solutions to near infinity.
+Landis \cite{La} conjectured that if $V\in L^\infty(\mathbb R^n)$, then every bounded weak solution $u$ such that $|u|\le \BigO{e^{-k|x|^{1+\epsilon}}}$ near infinity for some $k>0, \epsilon>0$ must be identically $0$.
+In \cite{Me}, Meshkov constructed a nontrivial function $u_0$ which satisfies $ |u_0|\le \BigO{e^{-k|x|^{\frac{4}{3}}}}$ for some $k>0$ and solves $ -\Delta u = V u $ for some complex-valued $V\in L^\infty(\mathbb R^2)$, thus disproving the Landis conjecture for the complex case.
+The conjecture has attracted much attention, particularly since the fundamental works of Bourgain-Kenig \cite{BK} and Kenig \cite{Ke} in the real-valued case.
+See, for instance, \cite{ABG, Me, Da, DKW, KSW, Ro} and the references therein.
 Recently, Logunov, Malinnikova, Nadirashvili and Nazarov proved the full Landis conjecture when $n = 2$ in \cite{LMNN}.

 Motivated by the Landis conjecture, we first investigate the following unique continuation property at infinity.
 Denote by $(r, \theta)$ the polar coordinates, $ r>0, \theta\in S^{n-1}$.